cryptechdev/git_commit_history_logbook/README.md

 ## License

-MIT License - feel free to use and modify as needed.
+Apache 2.0 License - feel free to use and modify as needed.